 - Car mileage

-Auto insurers all calculate their rates using factors like the ones above.
+Auto insurance companies all calculate their rates using factors like the ones above.
 But that doesn’t mean each company will give you the same prices.
-Your best bet is to shop around and compare quotes so that you don’t pay too much for insurance.
+Your best bet is to shop around and compare prices so you don’t pay too much.

 Just about any insurance company will sell you an umbrella personal liability policy.
 Each one is a bit different.
 And they all set different rates.
 But you’ll seldom pay much.
-Below is a partial list of companies that offer umbrella coverage:
+Below is a partial list of providers that offer this type of coverage:

-Most people only need a personal umbrella policy.
-But there are others might need to buy a business policy.
+Most people only need umbrella insurance.
+But others might need to buy a business policy.
 These work the same way as personal ones.
 They add extra liability protection on top of what you already have.

-Business policies are a good idea if you have employees that drive using a company car.
-They could get into an accident and your business would be liable to pay.
+Business policies are a good idea if you have employees who use a company car.
+They could get into an accident, and your business would be liable to pay.
 They also would protect your business from lawsuits after an accident.
-Consider buying an umbrella policy for your business if you want to add extra coverage.
+Consider buying one of these policies for your business if you want to add extra coverage.

 Frequently Asked Questions

-A: No, they’re not the same.
+No, they’re not the same.
 Many people talk about the two as if they’re the same thing.
-Excess insurance is similar because it kicks in when expenses go over your limits.
-Typically, excess will only cover one of your liability policies, while umbrella can cover multiple.
-Umbrella insurance also covers a wider variety of things.
-Be sure to check with your insurer before buying either one to see what’s right for you.
+Excess insurance is similar because it kicks in when expenses exceed your policy limits.
+Typically, excess will only cover one of your liability policies, while umbrella can covers more than one policy and a variety of assets.
+Check with your insurer before buying either one to see what’s right for you.

-A: It depends.
-An umbrella policy can be really helpful, but it can also get expensive to have.
-You should consider an umbrella policy if:
+It depends.
+Umbrella insurance coverage can be really helpful, but they can also get expensive.
+You should consider getting one if:

-- You added a teen or new driver on your policy
+- You added a teen or new driver to your policy

 - You worry that a lawsuit could wipe out your bank account